Mutual Agreement | the small print

 Quotes, timescale and additional charges

 We’ll provide a quote based on the brief you provide and indicate an estimate timescale for the work.
-The timescale provided will vary and possibly change dependant on several different factors including speed of approvals, sending us your content, amendments etc.
+The timescale provided will vary and possibly change depending on several different factors including the speed of approvals, sending us your content, amendments etc.

-We’ll do our best to accommodate your changes however, where we are given amendments which change the scope of your project from the original quote given, we will be obliged to indicate this to you and provide you with an updated invoice with additional charges.
+We’ll do our best to accommodate your changes, however, where we are given amendments or feedback which change the scope of your project from the original quote/brief given, we will be obliged to indicate this to you and provide you with an updated invoice with additional charges.
 The rate will be determined by the project in question.

 Intellectual property rights